dirac-institute/sorcha/docs/hpc.rst

 .. note::
    These files are stored in your system's cache by default if the --cache flag is not provided.
 If the files already downloaded and want a fresh download, you need to use the -f flag.

 .. warning:: These files can change/be updated with the revised positions of the planets every once in a while.
-So if you're running simulations for population statistics, we recommend downloading these files to a directory and having all Sorcha runs these files for consistency.
+So if you're running simulations for population statistics, we recommend downloading these files to a directory and having all Sorcha runs use these files for consistency.